CoderDojoScotland/Meme-Showcase/README.md

 [Demo](http://coderdojo.co/stirling/)

 ## How to use
-<p>Create a meme using the [Mozilla Webmaker tutorial](https://openmatt.makes.org/thimble/meme-maker) then download the code as an HTML file.
-Place these files in the meme folder.  </p>
+Create a meme using the [Mozilla Webmaker tutorial](https://openmatt.makes.org/thimble/meme-maker) then download the code as an HTML file.
+Place these files in the meme folder.

 ## Authors
 [Andy Berry](https://github.com/andyberry88) <br/>